Activities in Cornwall

 St Mawgan is a tiny parish in the heart of the Lanherne Valley.
 A quaint Cornish village, with quirky features incuding a store/post office/ tea room/gardens operating from the same building, and Japanese Bonsai Gardens.
 Access via a gentle sloping country walk leading from opposite Sun Haven Valley.

-Just over a mile from the park, tourist sensation Watergate Bay offers a small school for 'extreme' beach sports with lessons in kite surfing, flying power kites & driving kite buggies.(see Watergate Bay Extreme Sports) Jamie Oliver's esteemed restaurant "Fifteen" operates from beneath the car park, and serves meals throughout the day, with sublime views of the bay.
+Just over a mile from the park, tourist sensation Watergate Bay offers a small school for 'extreme' beach sports with lessons in kite surfing, flying power kites and driving kite buggies.(see Watergate Bay Extreme Sports) Jamie Oliver's esteemed restaurant "Fifteen" operates from beneath the car park, and serves meals throughout the day, with sublime views of the bay.
 The beach itself stretches over 2 miles at low tide, and the more adventurous of you can actually walk to Newquay on the beach - although check tide times first otherwise things could get hairy!

 Take the B2763 five miles South to Newquay, and enjoy a wide range of things to see and do.
 Cornwall's surf and party central has a huge selection of attractions and activities, including famous beaches, gardens, a zoo, and unforgettable nightlife - there's lots to keep you busy.
 Avoid high charges by catching the Western Greyhound service 556 into Newquay and arrive just outside Main Street.